mirumee/ariadne-website/docs/mutations.md

 }
 ```

-Imagine a mutation for creating `Discussion` that takes category, poster, title, announcement and closed states as inputs, and creates a new `Discussion` in the database.
+Imagine a mutation for creating `Discussion`s that takes category, poster, title, announcement and closed states as inputs, and creates a new `Discussion` in the database.
 Looking at the previous example, we may want to define it like this:

 ```graphql
 type Mutation {